 We also are including the full-size plywood triangle templates for each triangle in your dome (with the purchase of EcoBatt Fiberglass Insulation).

 Fiberglass batt insulation, we have found, is the safest and most economical type for our domes.

-The basic insulation we use is Knauf certified grade high-density fiberglass made for the industrial market.
+The standard insulation we use is Knauf fiberglass made for the industrial market.
 The air infiltration is minimal.
 The R-value chart uses an established value of 3.7/inch.
 This special insulation will perform at this higher number.
 The R-value numbers used in the chart include the entire wall/roof assembly of materials, (exterior panel, air space, interior panel, etc.).

 Prices and Ordering May 1st, 2022